ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 ## Basic LWM2M Client functionality

 Device bootstrapping and server registration are performed automatically by the LWM2M Client.
-Object and Resource models are defined on the client side and then registered with the LWM2M Server.
+Device Object and Resource models are defined on the client side and then registered with the LWM2M management server.

 ### Device bootstrapping